 See HERE for a list of previous student and guest editors.

 Over the years, The Mays has earned a reputation for picking out the brightest new artistic talent.
 Nick Laird was a former student editor, and The Mays is also widely credited for launching the career of novelist Zadie Smith.
 Literary agencies first took notice of Smith after seeing her story ‘Mrs. Begum’s Son and the Private Tutor’ in the 1997 collection.
-When Smith returned to guest edit The Mays in 2001, her quip “maybe in a few years this lot will have me out of a job” offered a proverbial incentive to future contributors.
+Smith returned to guest edit The Mays in 2001, and pointed out (presciently we hope!) that “maybe in a few years this lot will have me out of a job”.

 PRAISE FROM OUR GUEST EDITORS